 Where Should You Look for Job Outlook Data?

-Anyone can tell you that there’s going to be a high demand for sports managers but that doesn’t necessarily mean their statement is accurate.
-You should never rely solely on statistics or data that is compiled by schools that offer undergraduate and graduate sports management programs.
+Anyone can tell you that there will be a high demand for sports managers.
+But that doesn’t necessarily mean their statement is accurate.
+It would be best if you never relied solely on statistics or data compiled by schools that offer undergraduate and graduate sports management programs.

-The administration’s goal is to get students to enroll so that the program is profitable.
-If you see biased numbers and projections that make the field appear to have a great outlook, you could be making an uninformed career move.
-It’s best for any student who has a genuine interest in choosing a career where they can find work and enjoy stability to reference data published by reliable sources like the Bureau of Labor Statistics.
+The administration’s goal is to enroll students, making the program profitable.
+However, you could be making an uninformed career move if you see biased numbers and projections that make the field appear to have a great outlook.
+It’s best for any student who has a genuine interest in choosing a career where they can find work and enjoy stability to reference data published by reliable sources like the Bureau of Labor Statistics (BLS).